 - The compounds under the influence of the mobile phase (driven by capillary action) travel over the surface of the stationary phase.
 During this movement, the compounds with higher affinity to stationary phase travel slowly while the others travel faster.
-Thus, separation of components in the mixture is achieved.
+Thus, the separation of components in the mixture is achieved.

-TLC system components consists of
+TLC system components consist of

 - Mobile phase.
-This comprises of a solvent or solvent mixture The mobile phase used should be particulate-free and of the highest purity for proper development of TLC spots.
+This comprises of a solvent or solvent mixture.
+The mobile phase used should be particulate-free and of the highest purity for proper development of TLC spots.
 The solvents recommended are chemically inert with the sample, a stationary phase.

 - A filter paper.
 This is moistened in the mobile phase, to be placed inside the chamber.
 This helps develop a uniform rise in a mobile phase over the length of the stationary phase.

 The stationary phase is applied onto the plate uniformly and then allowed to dry and stabilize.
 These days, however, ready-made plates are preferred.